 Mark Hunter ( Sales Innovation & Leadership Keynote Speaker) The Sales Hunter

 Believe in yourself and fully appreciate what you're doing.
-You're helping them a client see and achieve what he didn't think possible.
+You're helping a client see and achieve what he didn't think was possible.
 Sales is leadership, and leadership is sales.

 16. Know Your Product